Support for Open Access at MacOdrum Library and Carleton University

 Publisher Discount Agreements For Open Access

 The library has entered into a number of agreements with publishers that offer no charge open access publishing or discounts.

-The Carleton University Repository Virtual Environment, or CURVE is an open access repository which holds academic research output and creative work deposited by Carleton faculty, staff and students, as well as dissertations and theses produced at Carleton.
+The Carleton University Repository Virtual Environment, or CURVE / CUIR is an open access repository which holds academic research output and creative work deposited by Carleton faculty, staff and students, as well as dissertations and theses produced at Carleton.

 Using Open Journal Systems, our journal hosting service allows Carleton faculty members to publish open access journals as a means of increasing availability of scholarly research and writing, and to increase involvement in disciplinary discourse.